toebeann/BepInEx.Subnautica/README.md

     ```
     WINEDLLOVERRIDES="winhttp=n,b" %command%
     ```
-2. Run the game via Steam.
+2. Run the game via Steam

 ### Configuration (macOS)

-1. Make the `run_bepinex.sh` executable with `chmod u+x run_bepinex.sh`.
+1. Make the `run_bepinex.sh` executable with `chmod u+x run_bepinex.sh`
 2. In Steam, go to the game's properties and set the launch arguments to:
     ```
     "<path to game folder>/run_bepinex.sh" %command%
     ```
     Make sure to replace `<path to game folder>` with the path to the folder where Subnautica is installed!
-3. Run the game via Steam.
+3. Run the game via Steam
 4. At this point, you may see a prompt warning you that `libdoorstop_x64.dylib` cannot be opened because the developer is unverified.
 In this case:
-   1. Open System Preferences.
+   1. Open System Preferences
-   2. Go to Security & Privacy and select the General tab.
+   2. Go to Security & Privacy and select the General tab
    3. Towards the bottom you should see a message saying that the program was blocked from opening.
 Click `Open Anyway` and confirm the prompt that pops up.
-   4. Run the game via Steam.
+   4. Run the game via Steam

 At this moment you will not see any clear indication that BepInEx is working.
 It is suggested to test by installing a simple plugin such as [Configuration Manager](https://www.nexusmods.com/subnautica/mods/1112) and then pressing F5 to open the Configuration Manager window.